exasol/exasol-virtual-schema/doc/dialects/exasol.md

 * 7.0.10 and later 7.0.x versions
 * All versions from 7.1.x on

 Older versions (6.2.0 &hellip; 6.2.14 and 7.0.0 &hellip; 7.0.9) automatically fall back to legacy encryption.
 These versions are outdated anyway.
-If you still have one of them running, you should still disable TLS support explicitly.
+If you still have one of them running, you should still disable TLS support explicitly by specifying parameter `legacyencryption=1` in the JDBC URL (see details about [supported driver properties](https://docs.exasol.com/db/latest/connect_exasol/drivers/jdbc.htm#SupportedDriverProperties)).
 This is a visual reminder that TLS won't work with those versions.

 If you are interested, you can find even more detailed information in our [roadmap ticket "TLS for all Exasol Drivers"](https://www.exasol.com/support/browse/EXASOL-2936).